 Vermont History Journal

-Castleton's library has Vermont History in bound volumes in the Vermont Room, back to 1954.
-Current issues are with the current periodicals.
+Castleton's library has Vermont History in bound volumes in the back periodical stacks, back to 1954.
+Current and recent issues are with the current periodicals.
 A lot of content is available on the Vermont Historical Society website, including

 Selected articles, 1921-1960

 To access, use the drop down menu to choose a volume (year) (or the other options) on the right of the Vermont History website

 The Vermont Historical Society Proceedings (CU holdings: 1896-1943) became the Vermont Quarterly (1944-1953), which became Vermont History.
 These are all in the back periodical stacks.

 The Castleton library has indexes for 1930-42, 1943-51, 1953-77 and 1978-2002.
 They are shelved with the bound back periodicals.